Date: | 1895 : 1928 | Type: | Hotel | |

 2019: Now The Grand Daddy Hotel.

-In the original plans by DE WITT it was named the Hamburg Hotel.
+In the original plans by DE WITT it was named the Hamburg Hotel, for A Hartung Properties.

 Alterations were made by MG DAMSTRA in 1928.